mlttac/GroundwaterFlowGNN/README.md

 # Spatial-Temporal Graph Neural Networks for Groundwater Data

-This repository contains the code and resources for the research paper "Spatial-Temporal Graph Neural Networks for Groundwater Data" (ML Taccari, H Wang, J Nuttall, X Chen, PK Jimack), published in Scientific Reports - Nature.
+This repository contains the code and resources for the research paper ["Spatial-Temporal Graph Neural Networks for Groundwater Data"](https://rdcu.be/dXsMm) (ML Taccari, H Wang, J Nuttall, X Chen, PK Jimack), published in *Scientific Reports* - Nature (DOI: [10.1038/s41598-024-75385-2](https://doi.org/10.1038/s41598-024-75385-2)).

 ## Abstract
 This paper introduces a novel application of spatial-temporal graph neural networks (ST-GNNs) to predict groundwater levels.
 Groundwater level prediction is inherently complex, influenced by various hydrological, meteorological, and anthropogenic factors.
 Traditional prediction models often struggle with the nonlinearity and non-stationary characteristics of groundwater data.
 Our study leverages the capabilities of ST-GNNs to address these challenges in the Overbetuwe area, Netherlands.